Nila Ibrahimi

-Nila Ibrahimi (Dari/Hazaragi: نیلا ابراهیمی; born 2007) is an ethnic Hazara teen activist from Afghanistan who advocates for the rights of Afghan girls and women.
+Nila Ibrahimi (Note: /prs/, /haz/.) (نیلا ابراهیمی, /haz/; born 2007) is teen activist from Afghanistan who advocates for the rights of Afghan girls and women.

+In March 2021, after Afghanistan’s Ministry of Education banned girls over the age of 12 from singing publicly, the Afghanistan National Institute of Music launched the #IAmMySong campaign in protest of the decision.
+The campaign invited musicians and supporters to record and share songs online in solidarity with Afghan girls and women.
+Ibrahimi participated by publishing a video of herself singing, which gained viral attention.

-In March 2021, after Afghanistan banned girls and women over the age of 12 from singing publicly, Ibrahimi recorded a protest song and published it online, where it attracted viral attention.
-After the Taliban retook control of the country later that year, she and her family fled to Pakistan and then to Canada, where she graduated from West Point Grey Academy.
-While in Pakistan, Ibrahimi worked with the 30 Birds Foundation to raise money to evacuate 200 girls out of Afghanistan.
+After the Taliban retook control of the country on August 15, she and her family fled to Pakistan and then to Canada, where she graduated from West Point Grey Academy.
+While in Pakistan, Ibrahimi worked with the 30 Birds Foundation to raise money to evacuate 200 Marefat High School girls out of Afghanistan.

 In Canada, Ibrahimi and her brother founded Her Story, an organization which aims to share the stories of Afghan girls and raise awareness of the issues facing them.

 On November 19, 2024, she won the International Children’s Peace Prize.